-To edit standard reasons
+To create or edit standard reasons

-- 1. Select the Identity Audit | Basic configuration data | Standard reasons category. - 2.
-Select a standard reason in the result list and run the Change master data task. - OR -
+- 1. In the Manager, select the Identity Audit > Basic configuration data > Standard reasons category. - 2.
+Select a standard reason in the result list and run the Change main data task. - OR -

-Click 🛃 in the result list.
+Click 🖬 in the result list.

-- 3. Edit the master data for a standard reason. - 4.
+- 3. Edit the main data of a standard reason. - 4.
 Save the changes.